spatil62/Cluster-File-Processing-and-Data-Management/final/Readme.md

 #### Second Section

 You will continue your data engineering experience in needing to read Raw text file and convert them into CSV and Parquet files.
-Based on your lastname starting with A-K you will need to convert the decades 30, 40, 70, and 90.
-Lastname L-Z will do 40, 60, and 80.
-These files get quite large and may take up to 15 to 48 hours to complete -- don't wait.

 * Create multiple appropriate PySpark files to do the reading
   * Name the PySpark applications in this manner: `minio-read-50.py`